 Dinner was served at the main house shortly after sunset.
 The spread was unexpected: grilled tenderloin, roasted potatoes, spinach salad, jalapeno cornbread, Malbec wine.
 “My mom enjoys cooking when there’s company,” Travis whispered to Ben as they took their places at the dining table with the antique chandelier shining brightly above them.
 That morning, Mrs. Cooper hadn’t even been aware that she’d soon have three guests at her front door.
 Ben sensed something special, or maybe supernatural, about the woman.
 He was impressed by her hospitality.

 The dinner party consisted of everyone minus Curtis, who had left for Salida a short time before.
 Young Katy had changed outfits for the occasion and was now dressed even more provocatively than earlier in a bra-less yellow plunge tank top that clung to her torso so tightly that her erect nipples protruded through the thin fabric, screaming for attention.
 She sat in the chair directly across from Ben, eyes flirtatious, mouth playful, her tongue lingering on the fork a little too long every time she took a bite of something.
-There was absolutely no denying that she was a beautiful girl, but at the ripe age of fifteen – younger than he’d originally guessed – her immense sensuality was alarming.
+There was absolutely no denying that she was a beautiful girl, but at the ripe age of fifteen – younger than he’d even originally guessed – her immense sensuality was alarming.
 Ben wondered how the hell no one else seemed to notice, or care, that she was flirting with him.

 Audra and Bryan sat together next to Katy, both bright-eyed and rested from a long nap and happy to discuss at great length the trials and tribulations of Hollywood life with Mrs. Cooper, who seemed genuinely interested to hear it all.
 Every now and then, Katy piped in with a comment or two, but aside from occasional words, she spoke very little, content to simply sit and seduce Ben with her coquettish green eyes.

 Throughout the meal, Travis and Ben tried to downplay inebriation that had escalated during their tour of the ranch and Travis’ woodworking shop, where Ben had become instantly and irrevocably jealous of him.
 Over several beers and a bottle of Jim Beam, they’d discussed lathes, table saws, chisels and the different textures and malleability of various wood species.
-Personally, Ben had little time for the luxury of working with his hands and building something meaningful from scratch anymore, despite the fact that his grandfather had patiently taught him woodworking skills when he was younger and had gifted his collection of tools to him before his passing.
-The last thing Ben had created with the tools had been a lopsided curly maple serving bowl which he’d gifted to his mother when he was still in his teens.
+Personally, Ben had little time for the luxury of working with his hands and building something meaningful from scratch anymore, despite the fact that his grandfather had patiently taught him the artistry when he was younger and had gifted his collection of tools to him before his passing.
+The last thing Ben had created with the tools had been a lopsided curly maple serving bowl which he’d given to his mother when he was still in his teens.
 Now, the vintage handsaws and block planes and clamps were collecting dust in storage.
 Family heirlooms, disappointingly ignored.

 During the discussion, while casually straddling a bench covered in sawdust, Travis had surprised Ben yet again with the declaration that he’d attended Colorado State for two years.
 Majoring in agricultural business with a focus in animal science, he’d intended to partner with his father and grow the ranch, but of course Mr. Cooper’s unexpected death had forced him to walk away from his college pursuits.
 Now, three years later, taking care of his family and helping to keep the ranch afloat with a small stock of thoroughbred horses, a field of acorn squash, and a dwindling herd of Herefords were his focus.
 This sense of sacrifice and responsibility increased Ben’s admiration for him and further fueled his intrigue and attraction.
 Seated at the dinner table now, he expressed this through intermittent body contact beneath the tablecloth – brushing his hand against Travis’ knee, hitting his boot against Travis’ ankle, pressing his hip against Travis’ hip.
 With each point of contact, Ben and Travis stifled laughter like a couple of schoolboys getting into mischief.
-Alcohol-induced nonsense that was challenging to suppress.
+Stupid, alcohol-induced nonsense.

 Throughout the meal, Katy continued to seduce Ben with her sea-green eyes.
 Although she’d spoken very few words up until then, when finally she did speak, directly to him, her topic was peculiar.
 “You and Seth were so totally hot together in the back of that Bronco,” she stated.
 Her shoe-less foot sought out his shin and began rubbing it up and down, like a paintbrush.
 This sensation, coupled with Travis’ hand gripping his thigh, confused the hell out of Ben’s senses.
 Shifting in his chair, he attempted to turn his legs away, but Katy continued to find him.
 He cleared his throat uncomfortably.
 Felt color rise in his already-warm cheeks.
 Bryan looked at him from across the table with a raised eyebrow, questioning his embarrassment.